Maelstrom8/Ascalon/README.md

 I dislike people who complain about what they don't like, but I also like it when someone figures out how to change something to fit their tastes - admittedly at the cost of explaining it to them.
 I do not give a shit if people want to change something in the game, it is a mostly a singleplayer game.
 I believe you should have the power to - granted you know how to do it.

-That being said.. ***DO NOT SKIP OVER THIS README, IT IS MANDATORY TO READ - ALL OF IT.
-THERE IS AN ONLINE MECHANIC TO THIS, CERTAIN MODS CAN AFFECT PAWNS AND NOT IN A GOOD WAY, FAILURE TO READ EVERYTHING CAN RESULT IN SADNESS***
+That being said.. ***THIS README APPEARS SHORT BUT IT IS MANDATORY TO READ EVERYTHING, INCLUDING THE TWO OTHER PAGES OF DOCUMENTATION.
+THE GAME HAS ONLINE FEATURES, AND SOME MODS AFFECT PAWNS IN A CERTAIN WAY, YOU DON'T WANNA FUCK AROUND AND FIND OUT HERE.
+READ IT ALL.***

 ---